 Make sure every new employee knows about DEI initiatives and ERGs.
 Ask ERG representatives to be a part of the onboarding process.
 Don’t be afraid to get creative.
 You can bring all of your ERG champions together on a panel and give new employees the opportunity to ask questions and determine which, if not all, of the ERGs they want to participate in or support.
-Create that sense of belonging from day one.
+Be sure to offer these onboarding sessions remotely so employees working from home can join, too.
+This will help create that sense of belonging from day one.

 Take Cues From ERGs for Company Initiatives

 Every year, companies work hard to come up with ways to honor and promote diversity with celebratory events, lunch-and-learn programs and guest speakers.

 Recognize that your subject matter experts for all those efforts are probably already in your ERGs.
 Reach out to ERGs when HR is planning the calendar of events and ask for ideas, resources and contacts.
 Find out if your ERGs want to lead the charge in planning an event.
 Give them the opportunity to contribute.

 Related Reading: Creating an Inclusive Culture of Belonging in a Remote Workplace